 - Want to access the CRM offline?
 Great – that will be another $25/user/month.

 For many CRMs, implementation and support are not included in the buyer’s license fee.
-While at first glance this appears to lower upfront costs, in reality, companies are then left with two potentially expensive options: hire a third-party or find an internal resource.
+At first glance, this appears to lower upfront costs.
+In reality, companies are then left with two potentially expensive options: hire a third-party consultant or find an internal resource.

 When faced with these two choices, it’s important to consider these follow-up questions:

-- Would your consultant be paid by the hour to implement your sales solution?
-If so, keep in mind that it’s to his or her benefit for the process to drag on for an extended period of time.
+- Will your consultant be paid by the hour to implement your sales solution?
+If so, keep in mind that it benefits the consultant if the process drags out for an extended period of time.

 - What are the overhead costs associated with hiring an internal resource to oversee deployment?

 - How difficult is the solution to use, and how much training will be required?
-Not only do training services have to be paid for, whether they’re internal or external, but decreases in productivity during the training period must also be taken into account.
+Not only do training services have to be paid for, whether they’re internal or external, but you also have to account for decreases in productivity during the training period.

 - Without 24/7 support, what is the potential loss of revenue due to low rep productivity during inevitable technical issues and downtimes?